mdeangelo272/ansible-demo/README.md

 * [x] Add logic and tests to install cassandra and it's dependencies
 * [x] Add logic and tests to install dev tools and pip (system dependencies for cassandra-driver)
 * [x] Track down remaining dependency for cassandra-driver (this was working but didn't survive a `vagrant destroy` there is a manually step I need to track down)
-* [x] Finish the custom Ansible Module to modify Cassandra Users
+* [x] Finish the custom Ansible Module to modify Cassandra Keyspaces
-  * [ ] Add logic to exercise the Module and create a demo user
+  * [ ] Add logic to exercise the Module and create a demo Keyspace
   * [ ] Add testing logic to validate that the module is idempotent